abrennec/sose20_cc2/02_ofApp/readme.md

 ### Declaration

-**Variable declaration** - The declaration of a variable simply tells the compiler about the existence of a variable.
+A **variable declaration** informs the compiler about the existence of a variable.
 Most compilers automatically assign a random value to a declared variable.
 This might result in undefined behavior depending on how stable the source code is.
 It is therefore recommended to always initialize variables.

 Declarations of auto variables are not allowed.
 This is becaues the compiler deduces the actual type of the variable automatically during compile time and based on the value assigned to the variable.
 ```cpp